 This simple logic can go a long way to making alerts actionable and workable and ends up reducing alert fatigue and keeping the team happy.

-Coralogix is a logging solution that will drastically reduce logging costs but also improve your ability to query, monitor, manage log data, and to extend the log data value even further by turning logs into long-term metrics.
+Coralogix is a full-stack observability platform that will drastically reduce logging costs but also improve your ability to query, monitor, manage log data, and to extend the log data value even further by turning logs into long-term metrics.
 Start a conversation with our logging experts today by clicking on the chat button on the bottom right corner, or start a free trial.